joaoantonioverdade/docs/introComputation.md

 To analyze the running time of M2, we first observe that every stage takes O(n) time.
 We then determine the number of times that each is executed.
 Stages 1 and 5 are executed once, taking a total of O(n) time.
 Stage 4 crosses off at least half the 0s and 1s each time it is executed, so at most 1 + log2n iterations of the repeat loop occur before all get crossed off.
 Thus the total time of stages 2,3, and 4 is (1 + log2n) O(n), or O(nlogn), the running time of M2.
 This result cannot be further improved on single-tape Turing machine.

 We can decide in O(n) time, **linear time**, if the Turing machine has a second tape.

+# Polynomial time

+Note the dramatic difference between the growth rate of typically ocurring polynomials such as n³ and typically occurring exponentials such as 2^n.
+Polynomial time algorithms are fast enough for many purposes, but exponential time algorithms rarely are useful.

+Exponential time algorithms typically arise when we solve problems by exchaustively searching through a space of solutions, called brute-force search.

+All reasonable deterministic computational models are **polynomially equivalent**.